schlenga/ML_Workshop/Pages/part1.md

 Group 2 looks at posenet.
 The machine is already trained to detect body parts.

-Here are a couple of ideas what you can do with it
+Here are a couple of ideas what you can do with it:

-- Have a look at one or different people (setting single vs multipose)
+- Have a look at one or different people (there are the settings "single" vs "multipose")
 - What does the machine detect, what doesn't it detect?
 - How quick is it?
 - Under what circumstances does the machine fail to detect poses?
 (Think lighting, angle, clothes, background etc)
-- What does the machine do when your not in the picture?
+- What does the machine do when you're not in the picture?

 ### Now play PACMAN with [PACCAM](https://storage.googleapis.com/tfjs-examples/webcam-transfer-learning/dist/index.html)